alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

   - High alignment with forward-pass residual stream vectors
   - Causal interventions?

 Performing a literature review after my sprint (the other way round definitely makes more sense), I found a paper on [Sparse Dictionary Learning](https://arxiv.org/pdf/2402.12201) that seemed to systemise this into an unsupervised method for identifying features.
-If I work on this problem further, I'd like to see if I can build on this.
+If I work on this problem further, I'd like to see if I can use my experience from this project to build on this.